fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 1❯ The random number is 48.
 ```

-In the `fixie agent serve` window, you should also see debugging output showing that your agent code was invoked with a `POST` request to the `/genrand` endpoint.
+In the `fixie agent serve` window, you should also see debugging output showing that your Agent code was invoked with a `POST` request to the `/genrand` endpoint.

 ## Deploy Your Agent

 Agents can be deployed on any web server that supports Python.
-Alternatively, you can deploy your agent directly to the Fixie platform, which will handle hosting the agent functions in the cloud.
+Alternatively, you can deploy your Agent directly to the Fixie platform, which will handle hosting the Agent functions in the cloud.

 To deploy your agent, simply run `fixie agent deploy`: